TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Proof of Proposition 1 and its Generalization

 \section{Supplementary Material}

 {\mathcal{O}} {\mathcal{A}} {\mathcal{U}} {\mathcal{P}} {\mathcal{Q}}

-\section{Proof of Proposition 1 and its generalization}
+\section{Proof of Proposition 1 and its Generalization}

-We give the proof of proposition 1, that is easy to establish, then we derive a formula giving the number of templates in a more general realistic case (proposition 3).
-For this, we introduce an intermediate step (proposition 2) and most importantly a set of notation that facilitates the derivation of the final analytic formula.
+We give the proof of proposition 1, which is easy to establish, then we derive a formula giving the number of templates in a more general realistic case (proposition 3).
+For this, we introduce an intermediate step (proposition 2) and most importantly a set of notations that facilitates the derivation of the final analytic formula.

 Let us consider a collection of object sets $\{\mathcal{O}_i\}_{i=1}^N$ and a collection of attribute sets $\{\mathcal{A}_i\}_{i=1}^N$ that are used to define a template with $N$ objects, each being qualified by an attribute.
-Hence, at position $i$ (without considering the context), the prompts results from the inference of the template and contains a named object $o_i\in\mathcal{O}_i$ that is qualified by a (color) adjective $a_i\in\mathcal{A}_i$.
+Hence, at position $i$ (without considering the context), the prompt results from the inference of the template and contains a named object $o_i\in\mathcal{O}_i$ that is qualified by a (color) adjective $a_i\in\mathcal{A}_i$.

 \paragraph{Proposition 1:} if $|mO|\ge N$, $|\mA|\ge N$ and $\forall i\in [\![1,N]\!], \mA_i=\mA, \mathcal{O}_i=\mO$ and $\forall (i,j)\in [\![1,N]\!]^2$ s.t $i<j$, we force $a_i\ne a_j$ and $o_i\ne o_j$, thus the number of unique prompts generated by the template is $\frac{|\mO|!|\mA|!}{\left(|\mO|-N\right)!\left(|\mA|-N\right)!}$